 I have been a co-operator since Woodcraft Folk.
 I trade regularly with the Co-op across our businesses and work to promote our values and principles in my personal and professional life.
 With a background in policy, research, communications and project management I am trying to use my skills and experience to promote greater opportunities for member involvement in the Co-op.
 I am particularly keen for the Council to champion innovative and accessible member education and training that promotes the Co-op difference and to support local co-operative, self-help and mutual aid initiatives in the communities where we trade.

-As a National Membership Council member I want us to make sure that the rebuild of our Co-op gives members a meaningful say at the heart of their business.
+As a Council Member, I want us to make sure that the rebuild of our Co-op gives members a meaningful say at the heart of their business.
 That means working hard to engage, support and value our members, staff and customers and put the Co-op back at the heart of communities across London.
 I grew up in Ireland and now live in Shepherds Bush.
 I previously worked for charities that support and develop the skills of young people and am currently Membership Officer of the Co-operative Party, which campaigns for a more co-operative way of doing politics.

 If you would like to contact me, email firstname.lastname@example.org or get in touch on Twitter: @ShaneBrogan

 I’m a long-term supporter of the Co-op and its values, and I am honoured to serve on the Members’ Council because I believe they are more relevant than ever.
 I work as an environmental journalist, which has given me insight into the importance of issues such as sustainable business and Fairtrade, including meeting people in co-operatives around the world.
 Back home, I love being part of London and enjoy volunteering with young people in my community.